ineffably/moxijs/readme.md

 **A game framework written in TypeScript built to work with PixiJS**

-Moxi is designed for rapid development of WebGL-based games, POCs, and prototypes.
+MoxiJS is designed for rapid development of WebGL-based games, POCs, and prototypes.
 It's also LLM-friendly - clean, well-documented code that AI assistants can easily understand and help you build with.

 PixiJS is great for rendering, but sometimes you just want to make a game without writing the same boilerplate every time.
 That's MOXIJS.
 It's an Entity-Component-System wrapper around PixiJS that gives you the structure to build games faster while keeping all the PixiJS power under the hood.